kevinsamoei/Freckle-logger/README.md

 To make use of this script, ensure you have cloned the project.

 To use:
-- open the file `freckle-logger.rb`
+- open the file `run`
-- Create an instance of  the class at the end of the file

-    ```
-    freckle = FreckleLogger.new(token, hours, client_name, days)
-    freackle.log_hours
-    ```

-That is all

-- Example

-        freckle = FreckleLogger.new("somereallylong tokenacquiredfromfreckleapiauthtokens", 8, namely, 20)
-        freckle.log_hours
+- Replace the values there with valid details of your project
-- Then run the logger
+- Then execute the script to log hours

-        ruby freckle-logger.rb
+        ./run

 Enjoy